 Connect a compass to your circuit.
 We have two different types of

-sensors for the class; your group will receive one.
+sensors for the class; your group has one.

 For those of you who have the "long-stem" gyros for project 6 (labeled